FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 (iv) activation of local residents to help in the project

-The full such costs, averaging €1,500.00 per day, are set out in the table below:--- 29
+The full such costs, averaging €1,500.00 per day, are set out in the table below:
+---
+29

 **The Crescent Costings**